Siddh019/FlexPower-Project/README.md

  ```
 <img width="882" alt="Screenshot 2025-01-30 at 12 58 40 AM" src="https://github.com/user-attachments/assets/5b88cc25-5cd4-489e-a9ea-6a8de8bfe647" />
 <img width="464" alt="Screenshot 2025-01-30 at 12 59 36 AM" src="https://github.com/user-attachments/assets/a21b5c97-849d-4062-8fea-109b3e79d033" />

+After getting the fitted values the trading decisions were made using the below two simple rules:
+* If fitted value > DA Price, then buy at DA Price and sell at Intra T+1 Qtr Price
+* If fitted value < DA Price, buy at Intra Price and sell at DA Price